kh4nh12/VietCheckMed/README.md

 3. **Explainable Agentic Pipeline**: An architecture built on **LangGraph** that provides step-by-step reasoning grounded in regulatory evidence.

-## 🏗️ System Architecture

-VietCheckMed utilizes a state-of-the-art multi-agent system to simulate the workflow of a legal compliance expert.

-* **Retrieval Engine**: Optimized dense retrieval for Vietnamese legal corpora.

-* **Reasoning Agents**: Chain-of-Thought (CoT) agents that evaluate ads against specific articles of law.

-* **XAI Module**: Generates human-readable verdicts with explicit citations to legal documents.

 ## 🛠️ Installation & Setup